 - affordable through subsidies and student pricing

-As part of a University Varsity team you can earn the coveted status of Full Blue or Half Blue depending on the sport.
+As part of a University Varsity team, you can earn the coveted status of Full Blue or Half Blue, like many sportsmen and sportswomen who have studied at Oxford.
 Read more about Oxford University Blues.

 You have the use of some of the best sporting facilities of any university, on three main sites:

-Iffley Road sports complex is where many clubs train and compete; it boasts a fitness gym, an all-weather running track, an Olympic-standard hockey pitch, a 25-metre swimming pool, rowing tank, cricket school, sports hall and dojo, along with provision for association football, lawn tennis and rugby.
+Iffley Road Sports Centre is where many clubs train and compete; it boasts a fitness gym, a classes studio, an all-weather running track, a water-based hockey pitch, a 25-metre swimming pool, a rowing tank, an indoor cricket centre, two full size sports halls, and a dojo, along with provision for association football, tennis and rugby union.

-Marston Road sports ground and clubhouse gives priority to women's sport and hosts regular football, cricket and rugby fixtures.
+Marston Road sports ground and clubhouse is another area for grass pitches and regularly hosts football, cricket and rugby fixtures.

 The Sports Federation